joaopjt/irroba-nestjs/README.md

 ```

 ## Setup Database
-After the app is running, you can setup the database by running in your terminal/bash `yarn run setup`.
+After the app is running, you can setup the database by running in your terminal/bash `yarn run setup`.<br />
 Then, you can have the view of the API on Swagger directory `/api`.

 ## Test